-- Completed application for admission form.
+- · Completed application for admission form.

-- Official transcript(s).
+- · Official transcript(s).

 - Two letters of reference.

-- Letter of intent.
+- · Letter of intent.

-- Resum
+- Resumé

-- LET or LPI scores (if applicable)
+- LET or LPI scores (if applicable).

-- Food Safe Level I certificate.
+- Food Safe Level I certificate (original must be seen).

-Upon receipt of students' completed applications, they will be scheduled for an interview with program faculty.
+Upon receipt of the applicants completed applications, applicants will be scheduled for an interview with program faculty.

 - Three months prior to the commencement of each semester.
-Late applications will be accepted if space is available. - Please refer to the program application dates in the Application for Admission section in this Calendar.
+Late applications will be accepted if space is available. - Please refer to the program application dates in the Application Information section in this calendar.